 Developed by Translators without Borders, in cooperation with the International Organization for Migration’s (IOM) Displacement Tracking Matrix (DTM) team in Maiduguri, the dashboard will help organizations make data-informed decisions to communicate with and support the crisis-affected populations more effectively.

 - Kanuri is the most widely spoken primary language, yet there are only 524,000 internally displaced people (IDPs) receiving information from responders speaking primarily Kanuri.

-- Fifteen percent of the population (217,000 people) were at sites reporting serious problems due to lack of information.
+- Eleven percent of the population (217,000 people) were at sites reporting serious problems due to lack of information.

 - Marghi-speaking sites are especially information-vulnerable, with 51 percent of respondents reporting a serious problem due to lack of information.

-- The state of Adamawa has the starkest information gaps: 43% of key informants reported a serious problem due to lack of information.
+- The state of Adamawa has the starkest information gaps: 20 percent of key informants reported a serious problem due to lack of information.
 The main topic of information requested by IDPs in Adamawa is safety and security.

-- Three out of four sites report that they prefer to receive information over the radio, yet the vast majority of sites report that less than 50 percent of households have access to a functioning radio.
+- Nearly 70 percent of sites report that they prefer to receive information over the radio, yet the vast majority of sites report that less than 50 percent of households have access to a functioning radio.

-To create the dashboard, TWB worked with DTM to add language-specific indicators to ongoing data collection efforts at IDP sites.
-The data is collected from key informants throughout the conflict-affected north-east of Nigeria and is based on their insight into communication at specific sites.
+To create the dashboard, TWB worked with IOM to add language-specific indicators to ongoing data collection efforts at IDP sites.
+The data is collected from key informants throughout the conflict-affected northeast of Nigeria and is based on their insight into communication at specific sites.
 This methodology, while offering the significant benefit of scale, can result in populations appearing more homogeneous than they are.
 For example, if an informant from a site answered ‘Kanuri’ to a question on primary language spoken, the dashboard displays the sum of households and individuals for that site as all speaking Kanuri.
 This is likely not to be the case, as other research by TWB found individual sites to be linguistically diverse.
 However, it is the most accurate picture currently available.